CodingCellist/UoStA-Module-Vis-2019/README.md

 # Project Structure
-The top-level directory contains this README, the LICENSE, and the `.gitignore`.
+The top-level directory contains this README, the LICENSE, the REPORT, and the `.gitignore`.
+Apart from that, the project is split into two main
-Apart from that, the project is split into two main sub-directories:
+sub-directories:
 - `Database` -- contains all the files relevant to the database design, implementation, and data-population.
 Its sub-directories are:
   - `dia` -- contains the raw `.dia`-files used for the ER-diagrams